ibm-cloud-docs/vpc/vpc-regions.md

 ```
 {: pre}

-To choose the region later, do not specify the `-r <region>` parameter and the CLI will prompt you to choose a region.
+To choose the region later, do not specify the `-r <region>` parameter and the CLI prompts you to choose a region.

 Example output: